salsify/delayed_job_chainable_hooks/README.md

 end
 ```

-Code that enqueues this work, for example a web request handler, can treat `MakeSouffleJob`
+Code that enqueues this job, such as a web request handler, can treat `MakeSouffleJob`
 as a `ClientVisibleJob` and provide a status polling endpoint to clients.

 ```